scemama/irpf90_gitbook/IRPMethod.md

 If the instructions are not given in the proper order, the program is wrong.
 Therefore, at each line the programmer has to be aware of the full state of the program, which results from the *needs/needed_by* relationships of the variables.
-Imperative programming is done by exploring the tree from the leaves to the root.
+Imperative programming explores the tree from the leaves to the root.

 The same program can be written using the functional programming paradigm.